tenzir/tenzir/web/docs/language/pipelines.md

 In summary, speed of iteration, the current data ecosystem state, the commitment to an open data plane, the focus on types as opposed tables, and the unified execution of streaming and batch workloads drove us to devising a new language.
+We hope that you can appreciate and follow this reasoning as you unpack the language.
 :::

 More generally, we put a lot of emphasis on the following guidelines when designing the language:

-1. Use natural language keywords where possible
+1. Use natural language keywords where possible, e.g., verbs to convey actions.
 2. Lean on operator names that are familiar to Unix and Powershell users
 3. Avoid gratuitous syntax elements like brackets, braces, quotes, or punctuations.